maxvfischer/DIY-CNC-machine/README.md

 ![attach_fans_led_6](./images/build/frame/attach_fans_led_6.jpg)

 The second 40x40 mm 12V fan was attached to the back side of the small electronic box's front panel, using 4 10 mm M3 screws.
+A short flexible conduit reaching between the two eletronic boxces was cut out and the wires from the fan were inserted through it.

 ![attach_fans_led_7](./images/build/frame/attach_fans_led_7.jpg)